thirstycode/Raspi-output-catcher/README.md

 -	10:52:16 PM 27 05 --> some error with fetching total followers.
 -	10:30:21 PM 27 05 --> posted with username realshrutihaasan
 -	10:29:23 PM 27 05 --> posted with username tamannaah.143
--	10:29:18 PM 27 05 --> some error with posting having username priyanka.chopra143
+-	10:29:18 PM 27 05 --> some error with p with posting having username priyanka.chopra143
 -	10:28:55 PM 27 05 --> posted with username shraddha.kapoor.sweet
 -	10:27:54 PM 27 05 --> some error with posting having username urvashirautela26
 -	10:27:49 PM 27 05 --> posted with username angelinajolie143